 Granite suffers no fool without penalty.
 The stone tells the truth with no agenda so our work speaks for us.
 During my apprenticeship, my clearly confident and capable Master Sculptors rebuked me when I called them a “Master”.
 They taught by example how true masters become more focused as years pass, better understanding the stone’s power to humble as it wields total control.
 This critical lesson will be taught until it is learned.

 John 3:27 states, “To this John replied “A man can only receive what is given him from Heaven”.
-John 3:30 continues “He must become greater; I must become less.”
+John 3:30 continues “HE must become greater; I must become less.”
 Passing years make it easier to understand this scripture, my given talents and the lessons of stone.
 Over a decade after being set free by my Master Sculptor, one day he mentioned “the gift” I have as a sculptor and my responsibility to take great care of it.
 Even if I am called a Master Sculptor by peers and competitors, it will not be up to me to claim the title for myself.

 At a recent Granite City Festival clay workshop, a mother came to me saying, “My son has talked about nothing but doing this with you for months.
 Every year, all he wants to do is come and do clay with “Mr. Button the granite sculptor.”
 You know, you’re going to make real artists out of some of these kids.”
 To help sculpt the future of another artist, perpetuating my Masters’ investment in me, would be more important than every stone I ever do.
 Since then, a Christmas card from one of my Masters, now well into his 90’s, said “Clint, I always knew you would make it as a sculptor.”
 Once again, the lessons of the Master are being taught to the apprentice.
 His unerring confidence and generosity towards me, and the similar expectation of mine towards those who follow, allows all of us to perpetuate this pursuit together.